Pennsylvania Department Of Health To Text People Who Missed 2nd Vaccine Shot

 That corresponds with places that have lower rates of vaccination, Beam said.
 No counties were in those categories as of July 9.

-About 65% of cases in the U.S. Department of Health and Human Service’s Region 3 — which includes Pennsylvania — are delta variant cases, Beam said.MORE NEWS: Police: Man Shoots And Kills Parents, Then Fires Shots At Officers After Calling 911
+About 65% of cases in the U.S. Department of Health and Human Service’s Region 3 — which includes Pennsylvania — are delta variant cases, Beam said.MORE NEWS: Eviction Moratorium Update: Without An Extension, What Happens To Renters After July 31?